 Researchers at Carnegie Mellon University's CyLab security and privacy institute have devised what they say is the world's fastest open source intrusion detection and prevention system (IDS/IPS).

-Presenting their work at the USENIX Symposium on Operating Systems Design and Implementation earlier this month, the researchers described their invention, named "Pigasus," as achieving speeds of 100 Gbps using a single five-processor core server and a field programmable gate array (FGPA).
+Presenting their work at the USENIX Symposium on Operating Systems Design and Implementation earlier this month, the researchers described their invention, named "Pigasus," as achieving speeds of 100 Gbps using a single five-processor core server and a field programmable gate array (FPGA).
 Typically that kind of performance would require between 100 and 700 processor cores and a whole rack of systems, the researchers said.
 According to the researchers, their approach uses 38 times less power than a CPU-only IDS/IPS.

 Justine Sherry, assistant professor at CMU's school of computer science, says the project is designed to demonstrate a more cost-effective approach to inspecting Internet traffic for malicious activity than current approaches.
 With Internet services continuously producing more data, organizations are under pressure to find new, cost-effective ways of monitoring the traffic.